ghifaripg/pmm/README.md

 # 📊 Performance Management System – PT.
 Krakatau Sarana Properti

-This project is a custom-built **Performance Management Website** developed for **PT.
+This project is a **Performance Management Website** developed for **PT.
 Krakatau Sarana Properti**, designed to streamline internal evaluation processes and drive data-informed decision-making.
 Built with the **Laravel** framework, the platform offers robust tools for managing contracts, tracking KPIs, and visualizing performance metrics across the organization.

 ---